 Indoor bowling included in Oman’s Top 5 to do June as its a great activity during Ramadhan as its in air-conditioned comfort and is great with family and friends.
 Fun Zone in Al Qurum has a number of lanes and also has a number of snack outlets in the same location.

-Ras Al Jinz is distantly cooler than Muscat and the reason its top 5 things to do in June is that its peak nesting time for the Green Turtles.
+Ras Al Jinz is distinctly cooler than Muscat and the reason its top 5 things to do in June is that its peak nesting time for the Green Turtles, so you will stand a chance to see more than in winter.

 For a broader perspective of Oman use my rewrite of the Oman Guide Book for Bradt available in paperback through Amazon worldwide here and eBook here.